 Click here for a more detailed description of the preparation and set up for this activity!

 The kids were divided into two teams.
 We (foolishly) handed them blasters which were loaded up with diluted white vinegar as full strength was a little pungent!
-Some hasty instructions on where and where not to fire them; then they set to work!
+Some hasty instructions on where and where not to fire them came next.
+Then they set to work!

 Carbonite melted, it was time to move on to the next task – sneaking out through Jabba’s throne room.
-Obviously they would need to do this in disguise, and so they were each given a stormtrooper or Captain Phasma mask to wear.
+Obviously they would need to do this in disguise.
+They were each given a stormtrooper or Captain Phasma mask to wear.
 Yes, we know Phasma isn’t in ROTJ.
 That’s what we had, and the kids didn’t care.

 The Don’t-Wake-Jabba Game

-Whenever the music started up, they had to freeze, pretending to be carbonite statues until the music stopped again and Jabba went back to sleep.
+Whenever the music started up, they had to freeze.
+They pretended to be carbonite statues until the music stopped again and Jabba went back to sleep.

-They got a prize (a Star Wars sticker) during the game.
-Kids got one for being especially still or for making particularly great frozen grimaces, a la Captain Solo.
+We gave out prizes (a Star Wars sticker) during the game.
+Kids got one for being especially still, or for making particularly great frozen grimace, a la Captain Solo.
 Or if we felt they needed a sticker…

-A nice little warm up for this game is to practice gruesome frozen faces and poses before beginning, so all the kids are confident about what they’re doing.
+A nice warm up for this game is to practice gruesome frozen faces and poses as a group, before beginning.
+That way all the kids are confident about what they’re doing and are less shy.
 It’s also lots of fun!

-As we were tight on space but had a fairly long room, the kids were given a target to aim for – Uncle M’s vintage AT-AT, containing a bag of Star Wars Wikkeez heads.
+As we had a fairly long room, the kids were given a target to aim for.
+Uncle M’s vintage AT-AT, which contained a bag of Star Wars Wikkeez heads.